Archelder/Digital-Image-Processing/Assignment2/Assignment2_ write.md

 ***

 **1.** ***Generate two images with the size of $256\times{256}$ pixels*** which looks like the following images  just containing two gray-levels.
 These two images are quite different, but their histograms are the same.
-Suppose that each image is blurred with a averaging mask.
+Suppose that each image is blurred with an averaging mask.
 (**a**) Would the histograms of the blurred images still be equal?
 Explain.
 (**b**) If your answer is no, sketch the two histograms.